-Espresso isn't just for espresso drinkers as the espresso shot is the key ingredient in all espresso-based drinks including lattes, cappuccinos, flat whites, long blacks, piccolos and macchiatos.
+Espresso isn't just for espresso drinkers as the espresso shot is at the heart of all espresso-based coffees including lattes, cappuccinos, flat whites, macchiatos and long blacks.

 There are many ways to make espresso and every barista has a different way of doing things.
-My own workflow has been refined over many years, and I have trained 200+ home baristas.
+My own espresso machine workflows have been refined over many years, and I have successfully trained 500+ home baristas.

 The goal of any barista's workflow is to reduce the number of variables.
 Weighing is a great way to reduce the "amount of coffee" variable.
-They don't do this at most cafes due to the time factor, but at home we can spend a little longer and aim for perfection - so always weigh your grind.
 Consistent dosing and tamping are other variables that need to be controlled.
-It's not difficult at all, but my training will help you to get the technique right so -you can dose and tamp consistently, shot after shot.
+It's not difficult at all, but my training will help you to get the technique right so you can dose and tamp consistently.

-I think of the coffee grinder hopper collar as the steering wheel.
-By following my steps you will minimise variables so that you can "drive" your espresso machine by changing the grinder setting.
-Making your espresso without a consistent workflow is like driving your car with with a jelly steering wheel.
+I think of the grinder collar as the steering wheel to the process, as with a good workflow, the grind size in the only variable.
+This means that you can "drive" your espresso machine by changing the grinder setting.
+If follows that making your espresso without a consistent workflow is like driving your car with with a jelly steering wheel.